 - 3 tablespoons chopped parsley

-- Wash and dry the chicken pieces.
+- Remove chicken from package and dry the chicken pieces.

 - Put the chopped garlic, remaining spices, extra virgin olive oil and the balsamic vinegar in the bottom of your crock pot.
 Add the chicken, skin side up.